This course will prepare trainees to meet the Transport Canada Standards as per TP 10936.

 This training course is designed to meet the Transport Canada standards as per TP10936.
 As such, Transport Canada requires that students maintain an attendance standard of 90% during the course and a pass mark of 70% for the final course mark.

 The Bridge Watch Rating Certificate of Competency is issued by Transport Canada.
 After successfully completing the BWR course at Holland College, you will require an additional 60 days of sea service onboard a vessel.
-You must submit all of your training certificates, Statement of Sea Service (documenting two months of sea service) and Steering Testimonial (showing 10 hours of experience steering a vessel) to Transport Canada, and then you will receive an Examiner's Certificate which will allow you to work as BWR in Canadian waters.
-After earning a total of six months of sea service onboard a vessel, you can obtain your Certificate of Proficiency in Survival Craft and at that point, you can get an unrestricted Bridge Watch Rating Certificate of Competency which will allow you to work as BWR in international waters.
+Once this is complete, you must submit all of your training certificates, Statement of Sea Service (documenting two months of sea service) and Steering Testimonial (showing 10 hours of experience steering a vessel) to Transport Canada, and then you will receive your Bridge Watch Rating Certificate of Competency.

 The Bridge Watch Rating Certificate of Competency allows you to work as part of a team during shipboard activities including the following: